ramanakshay/canvas-template/README.md

 Any kind of enhancement or contribution is welcomed.

 - [ ] Support for loggers
-- [ ] Distributed training sample code
+- [ ] Distributed training integration